Murder of Carole Packman: Media coverage

 The case was covered ITV's crime series The Investigator: A British Crime Story in 2016.
 Dorset Police subsequently confirmed that the case remained open and that they would be examining new evidence presented by Mark Williams-Thomas.

 The case has also been the subject of several other documentaries in recent years.

 Episode 6 of When Missing Turns To Murder covers the Russell Causley case and is available to stream on Netflix, Amazon Prime and Apple TV.

 Nine Lives Media produced Nightmare In Suburbia: the case featured in Series 3, Episode 3 titled Killing the truth which was initially broadcast in March 2011.
 Both Neil Gillingham and Samantha Gillingham discuss the impact the murder has had on them.
 The TV show is available to stream on Amazon Prime.

 In September 2021, the case was again featured in Series 3, Episode 5 of The Killer In My Family series broadcast on Discovery+.
-Both Samantha Gillingham and her son Neil Gillingham appear in the program giving in-depth accounts of the extraordinary impact the murder continues to have on their individual lives.
+Both Samantha Gillingham and her son Neil Gillingham appear in the programme giving in-depth accounts of the extraordinary impact the murder continues to have on their individual lives.

-Monster Films produced “Murder By The Sea” Series 8 Episode 4 which is scheduled to be broadcast on Tuesday 31st January on CBS Reality and again on Wednesday 1st February.
+Monster Films produced Murder By The Sea Series 8 Episode 4 which is scheduled to be broadcast on Tuesday 31 January 2022 on CBS Reality and again on 1 February 2022.
 Neither Sam Gillingham or her son Neil Gillingham partake in the documentary and were unaware of its production.

-Neil Gillingham has previously confirmed via social media that he is actively looking to produce a TV drama on the murder and that he intends on publishing a book in the future.